All Products

 Enables or disables query rewrite for the materialized view.
 For details, see Query rewrite for materialized views.

-Enables query rewrite for the materialized view.
-After enabling, the optimizer rewrites full or partial queries based on SQL patterns and routes them to the materialized view.
-This avoids computing on base tables and improves query performance.
+When enabled, the optimizer rewrites full or partial queries based on SQL patterns and routes them to the materialized view instead of the base tables, improving query performance.

 query_body